mozilla/www.ccadb.org/policy.md

 If populating a full and complete CRL URL:
 - values MUST be stored in the "JSON Array of all Full CRL URIs" field as a properly formatted JSON array.
+- all Full CRL URIs stored MUST reference an identical CRL.
 - the corresponding CRL SHOULD NOT contain an `IssuingDistributionPoint` extension.

 If populating a JSON Array of Partitioned CRL URLs: